eclipse-edc/IdentityHub/docs/developer/architecture/identity-api.security.md

   single individual within that company / participant. **Individual users don't exist as first-level concept in IdentityHub!**
 - _Participant context_: this is the unit of management, that owns all resources.
-Its identifier must be equal to the `participantId` that is defined in [DSP](https://github.com/International-Data-Spaces-Association/ids-specification).
+Its identifier must be equal to the `participantContextId` that is defined in [DSP](https://github.com/International-Data-Spaces-Association/ids-specification).
 For the purposes of Identity API operations, IdentityHub assumes the ID of the `ParticipantContext` to be equal to the ID of the `ServicePrincipal`.